olvap80/olvap80.github.io/README.md

 # [InstantRTOS](https://github.com/olvap80/InstantRTOS) - header-only mimimalistic real time OS and handy utilities without dependencies
 ## Benefits
-- Written in C++ 11, suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it it possible to write RTOS in C++)
+- Written in C++ 11, suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it it possible to write RTOS in C++).
-- No dependencies (even no standard headers needed) by default
+- No dependencies (even no standard headers needed) by default.
-- Only standard C++ (does not depend on any platform specifics)
+- Only standard C++ (does not depend on any platform specifics).
+- Dynamic memory is not required ("heavy" new/delete, malloc/free are not required).
-- Each file contains usage sample, every API is documented with doxygen
+- Each file contains usage sample, every API is documented with doxygen.
 - Easy to integrate with any platform (see samples in corresponding files!)
+- You can take away parts you need (like efficient Delegates and Coroutines) and use them separately without RTOS.

 ## Features
 ### General utility headers